 Despite these global efforts, the aforementioned studies have mostly focused on performing cardiac segmentation on small in-house datasets of 100 to 200 independent samples.
 Recent studies have also only investigated the segmentation of the heart specifically to derive chamber volumes to measure cardiac function18.
 No studies have developed a robust pipeline for extracting all key cardiac imaging phenotypes such as cardiac anatomy, chamber diameter, volume, wall thickness, and fibrosis.
 More importantly, no studies have demonstrated the robustness and generality of their approach on multiple independent datasets, which is essential for utilizing it in clinical settings.
+The UK Biobank is a prospective cohort study consisting of 500,000 participants designed specifically for studying the risk factors of common diseases including CVDs19.
+There is an onging imaging substudy of the UK Biobank using MRI in a target sample size of 100,000.
 Currently, cine-MRIs from 5,000 individual patients have been manually annotated to derive the phenotypes of the cardiac structure including the ventricle, atria and aorta, leading to the largest cardiac cine-MRI dataset in the world.
 In the past 20 years, a clinical group at The University of Utah has been leading a global initiative to phenotype cardiac fibrosis by utilizing CE-MRIs of the heart9, resulting in the development of the world’s large cardiac CE-MRI dataset with over 13,000 manually annotated 2D LA.
 This dataset in particular is of exceptionally high quality due to the careful annotations and high-resolution imaging used, allowing a clear representation of the entire heart and its key structures including diseased tissue.
 While the LA has been heavily investigated, no established studies exist for phenotyping the RA.
 Our team has manually annotated the RA in the CE-MRI dataset20.
 The availability of these two large and high-quality datasets presents an ideal setting for extensive development and validation of more robust CNNs.

 In this study, as a first attempt to address the essential issues in the field, we have developed a fully automatic framework, with the alias AtriaNet, to analyze both atrial chambers (LA and RA) of the heart.
 More importantly, the computational pipeline is the first stand-alone framework capable of providing cardiac quantitative phenotyping including the anatomical structure, diameter, volume, wall thickness variation, and fibrosis distribution for any cardiac imaging.
 AtriaNet was developed and validated on the world’s largest cine-MRI and CE-MRI datasets, UK Biobank and University of Utah, and has the potential to be extended to other cardiac structures in a wider context.
 More importantly, we further validated the proposed method for its clinical efficacy in guiding the treatment of AF, the most common cardiac arrhythmia.
 We were the first to automatically phenotype both atrial chambers from CE-MRIs as AF is a bi-atrial disease and prior studies are focused on the LA only.
 Our framework was tested on an independent clinical MRI dataset at Waikato Hospital to demonstrate its applicability on cross-centre imaging21.
 We also validated the accuracy of AtriaNet in estimating clinical biomarkers by comparing the predictions to patient biomarkers recorded during clinical practices alongside the MRI acquisition.